 So what do you do if your doctor diagnoses you with renal disease?

 By the time most people are diagnosed with kidney disease, the kidneys have already been damaged and may have limited function.
 However, treatment options can be highly effective at maintaining the health of your kidneys and preventing further damage.

 Medication can help.
 In some cases dialysis is recommended.
 Controlling blood sugar levels and blood pressure with regular exercise and a healthy diet also helps support the kidneys.

-In fact, new research on kidney disease and nutrition identified three natural foods that can help protect kidney function.
+In fact, new research on kidney disease and nutrition identified three natural foods that can help boost and protect kidney function.

 This green-speared vegetable contains vitamins, minerals, and nutrients that act as a natural diuretic and help remove impurities from the blood.
 Adding asparagus to your diet can reduce the work your kidneys need to do to remove toxins and excess fluids.
 You’ll find asparagus in our tasty Egg White Omelet and Turkey Sausage meal served with hash browns and tenderly-cooked asparagus spears.

 Minced, chopped, baked or sautéed, garlic is another kidney-friendly food to add to your diet.
 Research shows that the nutritional properties of garlic can help control diabetes and lower high blood pressure.
 You’ll find garlic in our renal-friendly Beef Lasagna with Zucchini & Onion Sauté.